TransAsia Airways Flight 222: GE222's flight recorder analysis

 After the retrieval of both the flight recorders of Flight 222, investigators then examined its content.
-Initial examination of the Cockpit Voice Recorder revealed that the flight crew neither conducted an approach briefing nor a descent/approach checklist after the flight had been cleared by Magong Tower to land.
-This was contrary to the company's Standard Operating Procedure.
+Initial examination of the cockpit voice recorder (CVR) revealed that the flight crew neither conducted an approach briefing nor a descent/approach checklist after the flight had been cleared by Magong Tower to land.
+This was contrary to the company's standard operating procedure.
 Even though the flight crew did not formally brief or discuss the details in the approach chart, the first officer did remind the captain about several important things, including height of the aircraft and the distance requirements.
 As the examination continued, it was revealed that the crew had already known what they needed to know for the approach.
-They already knew that the Minimum Descent Altitude was at 330 ft; however, while on the approach, the flight crew kept descending to low as 200 ft.
-The CVR also showed that there was no discussion among the crew as to whether the required visual references had been obtained as Captain Lee still put the aircraft in descent well below the Minimum Descent Altitude.
-First Officer Chiang did not intervene to point out Captain Lee's mistake but rather coordinated with Lee's decision to descend below the Minimum Descent Altitude, contrary to the Standard Operating Procedure.
+They already knew that the minimum descent altitude was at 330 ft; however, while on the approach, the flight crew kept descending to low as 200 ft.
+The CVR also showed that there was no discussion among the crew as to whether the required visual references had been obtained as Captain Lee still put the aircraft in descent well below the minimum descent altitude.
+First Officer Chiang did not intervene to point out Captain Lee's mistake but rather coordinated with Lee's decision to descend below the minimum descent altitude, contrary to the standard operating procedure.

-In an attempt to see the runway, the crew then maintained Flight 222 at 200 ft.
+In an attempt to see the runway, the crew then maintained altitude at 200 ft.
 The flight crew then disengaged the autopilot and the yaw damper.
 Captain Lee then asked First Officer Chiang if he had seen the runway.
 Instead of commencing a missed approach, both pilots spent about 13 seconds attempting to locate the runway.
 During their search for the runway, the heavy thunderstorm rain activity intensified with a maximum rainfall of 1.8 mm per minute.
 This further reduced the visibility to 500 m.
 After the disengagement of the autopilot, the aircraft's altitude and heading changed.
-Captain Lee intentionally deviated the aircraft to the left, from wings level to a roll of 19 to the left, and subsequently reduced to 4 to the left.
-The pitch angle of the aircraft had also started to decrease from 0.4 nose up to 9 nose down, and subsequently changed to 5.4 nose down.
+Captain Lee intentionally deviated the aircraft to the left, from wings level to a roll of 19° to the left, and subsequently reduced to 4° to the left.
+The pitch angle of the aircraft had also started to decrease from 0.4° nose up to 9° nose down, and subsequently changed to 5.4° nose down.
 This caused the aircraft to lose its altitude and descend from 179 ft to 72 ft.